Middle East Technical University Directive For Minor Programs

 ARTICLE 5 – (1) A minor is a program independent of the major program the student is enrolled in.

-(2) A minor program is designed by the concerned academic unit, and offered by recommendation of the concerned faculty board, the decision of the Senate and approval of the Higher Education Council.
+(2) A minor program is designed by the concerned academic unit, and offered by recommendation of the concerned faculty board, and the decision of the Senate.

 (3) A minor program consists of a minimum of 6 courses, with no less than a total of 18 credits.